-Jamie Vener PhD is a professor and the chair of the Health, Physical Education, and Leadership department.
+Jamie Vener PhD is a professor and the chair of the Health, Physical Education, and Leadership program.
 Jamie was instrumental in creating the OAL undergraduate degree and currently teaches Environmental Physiology, Nutrition, Program Evaluation, and Health and Society.
-Jamie has published in many journals focusing women's self-worth and physical activity.
-Jamie's passion is scuba diving, where you will find her most weekends spearfishing from her boat.
+Jamie has published in many journals and her research focuses on women's self-worth and physical activity.
+Jamie has significant expertise in scuba diving and spearfishing.
 Jamie received her BS from U.C.
-Davis (1984), her M.S. in Kinesiology from U.C.
-Fresno (1999), and her PhD in Exercise Sport Science from the University of Utah (2003).
+Davis, her Master of Science in Kinesiology from U.C.
+Fresno, and her PhD in Exercise Sport Science from the University of Utah.

-Elective graduate classes will be taught by other qualified faculty in other departments across campus.
-The list of elective courses incorporates a wide range of subject areas including business, communication, education, environmental education, environmental science, leadership, psychology, and social anthropology.
-In this manner students will be able to engage in cross disciplinary studies outside their cohort group, incorporating other perspectives and ideas into the OAEL program.
+Elective graduate classes will be taught by other qualified faculty from departments across campus.
+The list of elective courses incorporates a wide range of subject areas, including business, communication, education, environmental education, environmental science, leadership, counseling, psychology, and social anthropology.
+In this manner students will be able to engage in cross-disciplinary studies outside their cohort group, incorporating other perspectives and ideas into the OAEL program.

-The program is design to operate with existing faculty but as enrollment grows, we anticipate needing one more FTE PhD faculty member.
-The Rogue Valley has an appropriately credentialed pool of adjunct faculty that will help out with undergraduate courses.
+The program is designed to operate with existing faculty but as enrollment grows, we anticipate the addition of a one-FTE, doctoral holding faculty member.
+Southern Oregon has an appropriately credentialed pool of adjunct faculty that will help out with undergraduate courses.

 f.
-Faculty resources - full-time, part-time, adjunct.
+Faculty resources: full-time, part-time, and adjunct:

-The Outdoor Adventure Leadership faculty resources include four full time faculty with support from the Health, Physical Education and Leadership department, in addition to support from the Education Division.
-The Psychology, Environmental Education, Communication, Business departments will support the non major elective courses.
+The Outdoor Adventure Leadership faculty resources include four full-time faculty members, with support from the Health, Physical Education and Leadership program, in addition to support from the Education program.
+The Psychology, Environmental Education, Communication, Business programs provide the non-major elective courses.
 The OAL degree also employs adjunct faculty.
-We will need a designated graduate coordinator with an 8 ELU release.
+We will need a designated graduate coordinator with eight ELUs of release.

-MAOAEL Coordinator General Roles and Responsibilities:
+MOAEL Coordinator General Roles and Responsibilities:

-- General oversight and maintenance of programs - Chair MAOAEL committee - Oversee annual program assessments (Annual Learning Assessment and Program Exit survey) - Finalize and communicate program groups, registration, and calendars - Coordinate recruitment and retention of students - Advise Chair on hiring and ongoing support and mentoring of adjunct faculty - Advise with faculty loading and assignments - Review and revise program calendars, handbooks, policies and procedures coordinator with office staff - Monitor schedules, room assignments, posting of courses, etc. coordinator with office staff - Coordinate technology needs of faculty and adjuncts (Bb, VTEL, Banner, etc.) consult with Coordinator of Professional Development (Angela H) - Coordinate with office staff on application process and procedures - Advise Placement Coordinator on field placements - Work with cross-campus faculty / programs
+- General oversight and maintenance of programs - Chair MOAEL committee - Oversee annual program assessments (Annual Learning Assessment and Program Exit survey) - Finalize and communicate program groups, registration, and calendars - Coordinate recruitment and retention of students - Advise Chair on hiring and ongoing support and mentoring of adjunct faculty - Advise with faculty loading and assignments - Review and revise program calendars, handbooks, policies and procedures coordinator with office staff - Monitor schedules, room assignments, posting of courses, etc. coordinator with office staff - Coordinate technology needs of faculty and adjuncts (Bb, VTEL, Banner, etc.) consult with Coordinator of Professional Development (Angela H) - Coordinate with office staff on application process and procedures - Advise Placement Coordinator on field placements - Work with cross-campus faculty / programs - Represent programs on TEC and Consortium - Assign advisees to faculty within specific programs - Work with Chair in planning summer international sessions g.
+Other staff:

-- Represent programs on TEC and Consortium - Assign advisees to faculty within specific programs - Work with Chair in planning summer international sessions - Coordinate course offerings - Point-of-Contact for: - o Program inquiries - Admission and Retention (chain of communication, monitoring entry/exit, etc.) - o Representation of Programs (Preview Day, Graduate Fair, etc.) - o Chain of communication (grievances, issues with students, etc.) - g.
-Other staff
+- Coordinate course offerings - Point-of-Contact for: - Program inquiries - Admission and Retention (chain of communication, monitoring entry/exit, etc.) - Representation of Programs (Preview Day, Graduate Fair, etc.) - Chain of communication (grievances, issues with students, etc.)